 - Cleaned the plate or bowl with your finger (8%)

 - Licked the plate or bowl clean (4%)

 The Philadelphia Flip and Dips are available from Tesco and Asda for a RRP of £1.49.

 Are you a double dipper?
 Join in the conversation on social on #FlipandDip

-These easy to make homemade tortilla chips take no time, are perfect for dips and are healthy too.
+These easy to make homemade tortilla chips take no time, are perfect for dips, and are healthy and vegan also!

 - 1 wrap

 - 1 tsp spices (choice)

 Place a pizza stone or baking tray in the oven.
 Preheat to 220C/425F/Gas mark 7.

 Cut the wrap into strips, and then cut each strip into triangles.
 Brush each triangle with olive oil.
 Sprinkle with salt and pepper and your choice of spice, if wanted.
 Try cumin, chilli, harissa or celery salt.